Core functionality

 timer_resolution 100ms;

-An internal implementation of interval depends on the method used:
+Internal implementation of the interval depends on the method used:

 user nobody nobody;